How to Replace a Car’s Clutch

 Working the gears is usually an autopilot process, stepping on the clutch pedal disengages the clutch, thus allowing gears to be shifted.
 As time passes, grinding noises will indicate you need a new clutch.
 Knowing how to replace a car’s clutch will save you a visit to the workshop and probably a pretty penny in the process.

-How to Replace a Car’s Clutch Car’s Clutch
+Car’s Clutch at How to Replace a Car’s Clutch

 Keep an owner’s manual for your car close at hand for reference.
 Knowing the cause of your troubles is as good as knowing how to replace a car’s clutch.
 This means ensuring all is well with the activating cables, slave-master cylinder and pedal-arm bushings.